On the number of cliques in graphs with a forbidden subdivision or immersion: Abstract

 \section{Abstract}

 How many cliques can a graph on $n$ vertices have with a forbidden substructure?
 Extremal problems of this sort have been studied for a long time.
-In this paper, we study the maximum number of cliques a graph on $n$ vertices with a forbidden clique subdivision or immersion can have.
+This paper studies the maximum possible number of cliques in a graph on $n$ vertices with a forbidden clique subdivision or immersion.
 We prove for $t$ sufficiently large that every graph on $n \geq t$ vertices with no $K_t$-immersion has at most $2^{t+\log^2 t}n$ cliques, which is sharp apart from the $2^{O(\log^2 t)}$ factor.
-We also prove that the maximum number of cliques an $n$-vertex graph with no $K_t$-subdivision can have is at most $2^{1.816t}n$.
+We also prove that the maximum number of cliques in an $n$-vertex graph with no $K_t$-subdivision is at most $2^{1.817t}n$.
 This improves on the best known exponential constant by Lee and Oum.
 We conjecture that the optimal bound is $3^{2t/3 +o(t)}n$, as we proved for minors in place of subdivision in earlier work.